 NOTE: Many Context Travel tour prices do not include all the entrance fees or transport costs, especially if there is a choice of venues, optional visits, or needed use of a taxi or public transit.
 In these cases, you will typically be responsible for these costs and these costs will be explicitly mentioned in your tour confirmation email.
 So for instance, the Casanova’s Venice tour cost does not include the entry fee into either the Ca’ Rezzonico (10 euros/person) or the Querini Stampalia Museum (10 euros/person).

 **All Independent Travel Cats readers receive a 10% discount on any Context Travel tour when you book using our link: 10% OFF Context Travel tours Please let us know if you have any difficulty receiving your discount upon checkout.**

 How do I make a tour reservation or contact Context Travel?

 The easiest way to book a tour is online through the Context Travel website.
-You can also email Context Travel [email protected] them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.
+You can also email Context Travel at [email protected] or call them at their toll-free U.S. phone number +1 800 691-6036 or regular phone number +1 215 392-0303 during normal business hours.
 If you have booked a tour and need to contact them outside of business hours, check your email confirmation for their 24-hour emergency phone number.
 You can also find Context Travel on Twitter @contexttravel and on Facebook.